spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 Breaking changes
 ~~~~~~~~~~~~~~~~

-* Changed the QP solver (quadprog -> osqp): The new solver is compatible with
+* Changed the default QP solver (quadprog -> osqp): The new solver is compatible with
   python 3.11.
 Fastness and robusteness are improved.
+The quadprog solver can still be
+  used if available